mattdeluco/mattdeluco.github.io/content/posts/system-software-from-developer-apple-inc.-has-been-updated/index.md

 If you're ever surprised by a dialogue asking for approval of a system extension, I hope these tools can help you track down and authenticate the software in question.

-Of course, after all the work to track this down, while writing this post my Macbook Air crashed and after reboot my explicit approval no longer seemed to be required!
+Of course, after all the work to track this down, while writing this post my MacBook Air crashed and after reboot my explicit approval no longer seemed to be required!